spectrocloud/librarium/docs/docs-content/troubleshooting/edge.md

 ## Scenario - Clusters with Cilium and RKE2 Experiences Kubernetes Upgrade Failure

-When you upgrade your cluster from RKE2 1.29 to 1.30 and you use the Cilium CNI, the upgrade could fail with error messages similar to the following.
-This is due to an upstream issue with Cilium.
+When you upgrade your cluster from RKE2 1.29 to 1.30 and your cluster uses the Cilium CNI, the upgrade could fail with error messages similar to the following.
+This is due to an [upstream issue](https://github.com/rancher/rancher/issues/46726).
 You can fix this issue by adding a few annotations to the Cilium DaemonSet.

 ### Debug Steps